MSHSL State Debate Tournament

 I have been judging debate in MN regularly since at least 2004.
 I judge at invitationals, Sections, NatQuals, and State.
 I started judging LD debate, but as PF has grown in MN, I now judge mostly PF debate.
 I also started coaching PF in 2017.

 When judging debate I want you, the debaters, to prove to me why you should win my ballot.
 I listen for explanations as to WHY your contention is stronger or your evidence more reliable than the opponents' contention/evidence.
 Just claiming that your evidence/arguments are better does not win my ballot.
+In other words, I expect there to be clash and clear reasoning.

 The affirmative summary speech is the last time new arguments should be entered in the debate.